 by Martin Maenza

 Charley Parker parked his beat-up, yellow 1979 Chevette in the street.
-Having just dropped Renee Laisaille back at her dorm, he was ready to hit the sack.
+Having just dropped Renee Lasaille back at her dorm, he was ready to hit the sack.
 He got out of the car and noticed the Duncans’ garage door going up.
 “It’s, like, 3:30 in the morning,” he said.
 “I’d expect them all to be in bed.”
 As he sauntered up the driveway, the van started to pull out and stopped once it cleared the garage.

 The side door of the van slid open, and a voice called out, “Parker, get in here!”

 Charley knew the voice.
 The long-haired blond complied, climbed inside, and closed the door behind himself.
 Inside the back of the van were his friends Mal Duncan and Hank Hall.
-Mal was dressed in his whitish-gray Hornblower costume with a new blue hood added, a costumed identity he was now calling the Herald.
+Mal was dressed in his white-gray Hornblower costume with a new blue hood added, a costumed identity he was now calling the Herald.
 Charley moved to the back section as the van continued to roll out of the driveway.
 “What gives, dudes?”

 “We’ve been waiting on you,” Hank Hall said.
 “Five more minutes, and we would have left without you.
 Now get your gear on!”